jjdelorme/contoso-university/README.md

 While you can use similar instructions to deploy to a remote Windows Server, for simplicity these instructions are written to be executed from the Windows Server hosting IIS.

+## Prerequisites

+This assumes you have a Windows Server with the IIS role installed.
+Make sure you also have the (Web Deploy tool)[https://go.microsoft.com/fwlink/?linkid=209116] installed on that server.

+If you do not have git on the remote server, you can download this repository from (here)[https://github.com/jjdelorme/contoso-university/archive/cymbal.zip] and then just copy the contents of the ```.\WebDeploy``` directory which is the deployment package.
+You don't need the remainder of the source files.

 ### Create Database

 1. Create an empty SQL Server database named CymbalUniversity